BenCuff/github-pages-test/docs/quality-assurance.md

 {% capture expandable_content_6 %}

 The person commissioning analysis  ('the commissioner') is responsible for:

-developing the question of interest and communicating this to the analyst and assurer so that they can identify the most appropriate methods for analysis and assurance clearly expressing the needs of the project and risks that are entailed so that proportionate levels of QA can be decided upon by the analyst
+-developing the question of interest and communicating this to the analyst and assurer so that they can identify the most appropriate methods for analysis and assurance
+-clearly expressing the needs of the project and risks that are entailed so that proportionate levels of QA can be decided upon by the analyst

 People of all levels of seniority commission analysis.
 The commissioner may be acting on behalf of a government decision-maker or other customer, or they may be a policy lead in the area where work is being commissioned.
 However, the commissioner assumes accountability for the success of the overall project, so the commissioner should be someone who holds a view on the overall purpose of the statistical release and what users’ needs might be.
 {% endcapture %}

 {% capture expandable_content_7 %}
 The person leading the analysis  ('the analyst') is responsible for:

-working with the commissioner to help develop the question of interest in a way that allows it to be answered appropriately and meet the needs of the commissioner planning how they will conduct QA and demonstrate assured quality to the commissioner, assurer, and end users of their analytical output providing final results and records of all work they have done communicating to the commissioner the implications of their results, including strengths, limitations, uncertainty, and context
+-working with the commissioner to help develop the question of interest in a way that allows it to be answered appropriately and meet the needs of the commissioner
+-planning how they will conduct QA and demonstrate assured quality to the commissioner, assurer, and end users of their analytical output
+-providing final results and records of all work they have done
+- communicating to the commissioner the implications of their results, including strengths, limitations, uncertainty, and context

 In practice, there may often be more than one analyst involved in a project.
 In this case, the roles of 'the analyst' may be delegated and managed among several colleagues by a senior analyst.
 This person should have a well-developed knowledge of the methodology that will be used, the analytical production process, and how to ensure that best practices for producing analysis are being followed.
 Often, this entails experience as a project manager for analysis.
 {% endcapture %}

 {% capture expandable_content_8 %}
 The person responsible for analytical assurance  ('the assurer') is responsible for:

-ensuring that appropriate quality assurance is taking place throughout by requesting evidence of QA activity providing intermediate and final sign-offs for the output advising the commissioner on whether quality concerns have been sufficiently addressed and the implications of any remaining risks
+-ensuring that appropriate quality assurance is taking place throughout by requesting evidence of QA activity -providing intermediate and final sign-offs for the output -advising the commissioner on whether quality concerns have been sufficiently addressed and the implications of any remaining risks

 This person is not directly involved in conducting QA and does not need to be an analyst.
 However, QA may benefit from an assurer who understands the analytical methods used in the project so that they can identify issues with the output.
 Because the assurer signs off on the QA activities, they should have enough seniority to take responsibility for the output.
 For example, they might be a senior analyst or analytical project manager and may also be the same person as the SRO if the analysis is business critical.
 For official statistics, this person is often a Senior Statistician or someone with an equivalent of higher grade.
 {% endcapture %}